rhdhorchestrator/orchestrator-helm-operator/docs/main/README.md

 ## Installing the Orchestrator Helm Operator

 Deploy the Orchestrator solution suite in an OCP cluster using the Orchestrator operator.\
-The chart installs the following components onto the target OpenShift cluster:
+The operator installs the following components onto the target OpenShift cluster:

 - RHDH (Red Hat Developer Hub) Backstage
 - OpenShift Serverless Logic Operator (with Data-Index and Job Service)